mareikethies/epipolar_consistency_python/README.md

 To take full advantage of this code, an NVIDIA GPU is needed for a parallelized computation of Radon intermediates and the ECC metric itself.

-## License
+## Licenses

-Pybind11 is provided under a BSD-style license that can be found in the LICENSE file.
+Pybind11 is provided under a BSD-style license that can be found in the pybind11 folder.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

+The [EpipolarConsistency](https://github.com/aaichert/EpipolarConsistency) repository is published under an Apache 2.0 license.
+It can be found in the EpipolarConsistency folder.

+The code for the Python bindings is published under an Apache 2.0 license which can be found in the root folder of this repository.

 ## Citation